-- Fast, tree-lined forest tracks are not technically difficult, but made difficult by muddy and slippery conditions.
+- Tree-lined forest tracks are not technically difficult, but are treacherous in muddy conditions.

-- Unpredictable weather can bring, rain, snow, ice and fog.
+- Unpredictable weather can bring, rain, ice and fog.

-- Uncertain grip as isolated patches of mud or ice can trap the unwary.
+- Inconsistent and ever-changing grip as isolated patches of mud or ice can trap the unwary.

 - Logs piled high close to the edge of roads must be avoided at all costs.